U.S. consumer prices flat; underlying inflation firm

 “The inflation picture is still fairly tame, certainly not heating up enough to push the Fed to a more aggressive stance,” said Jennifer Lee, a senior economist at BMO Capital Markets in Toronto.
 “After next week’s expected hike, look for the Fed to raise rates only a couple of times in 2019.”

-November’s flat reading in the Consumer Price Index followed a 0.3 percent increase in October.
-It was the weakest reading in eight months.
-In the 12 months through November, the CPI rose 2.2 percent, the smallest gain since February, after increasing 2.5 percent in October.
+November’s flat reading in the Consumer Price Index, which was the weakest in eight months, followed a 0.3 percent increase in October.
+In the 12 months through November, the CPI rose 2.2 percent, the smallest gain since February, after advancing 2.5 percent in October.

-Excluding the volatile food and energy components, the CPI increased 0.2 percent, matching October’s gain.
+Excluding the volatile food and energy components, the CPI climbed 0.2 percent, matching October’s gain.
 That lifted the year-on-year increase in the so-called core CPI to 2.2 percent from 2.1 percent in October.

 Last month’s inflation readings were in line with economists’ expectations.